mkaomwakuni/NewsGo/README.md

 # NewsGo
-A News App for getting all the trending news categorically and also has searc functionality for seraching for news
+A News App for getting all the trending news categorically and also has searc functionality for searching for news.
+API used NewsApi